-Join us on November 12th for our
+Join us on November 12th at 7pm for our

 U-N-P-R-E-C-E-D-E-N-T-E-D 2020 Virtual Bee!